rshettynj/import_sg_terragrunt/README_IAM.md

-# IAM policies and role(roles) creation using Terragrunt and Terraform.
+# IAM policies and role creation using Terragrunt and Terraform.

 **To create an IAM role using terragrunt **
 ```